 Navigation is not the sole purpose of breadcrumbs, rather they serve as the bridge between the whole range of pages on your website.
 Plus, the breadcrumbs make it easier for the bots to crawl your pages.

-Studies after studies have established that short Keyword-rich URLs are more likely to rank on Google than the long ones.
+Many studies have established that short Keyword-rich URLs are more likely to rank on Google than long ones.

-Next up, you’d want to include the product keyword into URL:
+Next up, you’d want to include the product keyword in URL:

-Top Tip: There are many eCommerce platforms that deliberately exclude category and subcategory from their URLs.
+Top Tip: Many eCommerce platforms deliberately exclude categories and subcategories from their URLs.
 For instance, instead of using:

 The URL will be just: https://mysite.co.uk/Quadrant-Sliding-Shower-Enclosure

-They stick to this pattern partly because it keeps the URLs shorts and because it has worked for them.
-Well. if your URLs are set up, it shouldn’t really undermine your chances of ranking.
+They stick to this pattern partly because it keeps the URLs short and because it has worked for them.
+Well, if your URLs are set up properly, it shouldn’t undermine your chances of ranking.

 Let’s look at a well-optimised product page on Amazon.co.uk.